Verbs

 The answer is rooted in the rules governing irregular English verbs.
 Unlike regular verbs, irregular ones often change form entirely or remain the same in the past tense.
 The verb “bet” aligns with the latter; its past tense is simply “bet,” mirroring its present tense.
 This remains true for both past tense and past participle…

-Is It Bended or Bent: Exploring the Correct Past Tense of Bend
+Is It Bended or Bent: How to Use the Past Tense of Bend Like a Pro?

-Is It Bended or Bent: Exploring the Correct Past Tense of Bend
+Is It Bended or Bent: How to Use the Past Tense of Bend Like a Pro?

 Elude vs Allude: Understanding the Differences Through Examples